Introspectors API¶

 Although this works on data of any dimension, the performance is linear in the number of samples in the

-, the same can be used here, otherwise a reduction to 40 still gives good results.The data from the
+producerAND the number of dimensions.
+Consider usingDimensionReductionto reduce the number of dimensions before detecting duplicates – if the dimensions are already being reduced forFamiliarity, the same can be used here, otherwise a reduction to 40 still gives good results.The data from the

-is L2 normalized per-column – this will help keep one column from dominating the distance metric.
+produceris L2 normalized per-column – this will help keep one column from dominating the distance metric.
 See also this explanation about how any why this is done.producer = Producer... duplicates = Duplicates.introspect(producer) for response_name, clusters in duplicates.items(): # sort by the mean distance to the centroid clusters = sorted(clusters, key=lambda x: x.mean) ...

 - Parameters: